vas3k/pepic/README.md

 5. Try to resize an image by adding a number of pixels to its URL.
 For example: `https://localhost:8118/file.jpg -> https://localhost:8118/500/file.jpg`

-6. Check out the [config/config.yml](config/config.yml) file.
+6. Check out the [etc/pepic/config.yml](etc/pepic/config.yml) file.
 Some stuff is turned off by default.
 You can tweak them for yourself and rebuild the docker again (step 3) to apply them.

 ![](static/images/screenshot1.png)

 ## 🚢 Production Usage

-> ⚠️ If you plan to host anything bigger than a blog, put it behind caching CDN.
+> ⚠️ If you plan to host anything bigger than a blog, always put it behind CDN.
 > CloudFlare offers a free one if you don't hate big corporations :D

 Let's say, you want to host it on `https://media.mydomain.org`